MCruces-fz/.dotfiles/README.md

 ```

 If you have a *black-list* and *white-list* in your `gitignore` as I have shown
-in previous section, you can move to the staging area all untracked files (belonging
+in previous section, you can move to the staging area all untracked changes (belonging
 to the *white-list*, of course) with
 ```bash
 dotager add --all